 - Coat: Apart from their multicolored facial fur, most Asiatic golden cats are solid-colored, although some can be spotted/striped.
 The back of the ear, regardless of coat color, is black with a faint gray central patch.
 Underparts are white, speckled in light gray or brown, while the underside of the tail’s tip is white.
 The cat often curls up this tip when walking — it could be a useful signal to kittens in dense undergrowth.
 (Bashir et al.; Cat Specialist Group; Dhendup; Kitchener et al., 2010; Patel et al.; Sunquist and Sunquist)

 - Vocals: Meow, purring, hiss, spitting, gurgling, and possibly other sounds.
 (Sunquist and Sunquist)

 - Average litter size: 1 to 3 kittens.
-Kittens are born with the same markings as their parents (Sunquist and Sunquist), as shown in this video of a kitten born in captivity.
+Kittens are born with the same markings as their parents.
+(Sunquist and Sunquist)

 Where found in the wild:

 Golden cats have been seen from Tibet, Nepal, and northeastern India across southern China and Indochina.
 Their distribution varies from place to place — while outnumbering other wild cats in Laos and Thailand, for example, they are seldom seen in southern China or eastern Cambodia.

 They are more common than other cats on Sumatra but are not found on other Indonesian islands or on Borneo, although a few experts, including Luo et al., consider the bay cat of Borneo to be an island form of the Asiatic golden cat.
 (Cat Specialist Group)